 Figuring out whether your card is prepaid or credit can be confusing because both can have network symbols on the front of the card, such as American Express, Visa or Mastercard.
 But they are very different.

 A credit card is a lending product.
 With a credit card, you charge a purchase, then you can pay it back in full by the due date and avoid paying interest charges.
 Alternatively, you can carry the balance to the next month and pay interest.
-The going APR for credit cards vary depending on the type of card, but the average is 16.65%.
+The going APR for credit cards vary depending on the type of card, but the average is 16.13% per our rate report.

 Advantages to credit cards are that you can use them to build credit, and you can use them to borrow money.
-Prepaid cards are helpful when you have had difficulty with credit or you don’t want a checking or savings account, which are typically linked to debit cards.
+Prepaid cards are helpful when you have had difficulty with credit or you don’t want a checking or savings account.

 While prepaid cards are great for keeping track of your money and avoiding bank accounts or interest charges, they don’t help with building credit and they can have sizeable fees.
 Here are the pluses and minuses of prepaid cards: